A button refers to a box area or text that can be clicked or tapped.

 - Navigate users to an external page.

 While all link buttons lack borders, they can still vary in appearance.
 Link buttons that navigate users to another page within the same window should be presented as stand-alone text.
-Link buttons that navigate users to an external page may include an icon on the left of the text to further emphasize the action.
+Link buttons that navigate users to an external page may include an icon on the left or right of the text to further emphasize the action.
 For example, you could add an external link icon to show that clicking on it will navigate users externally to another website or application.

 You might use a link button instead of a secondary button format to create greater visual hierarchy between two buttons.
 Examples include using text buttons as cancel buttons in modals or wizards, as well as for secondary actions in empty states.